 The FORCE option supports an additional parameter that controls

-max_share value is 4.
-In order to preempt jobs (and not gang schedule them),
+default the max_share value is 4.
+In order to preempt jobs (and not gang

-always set max_share to 1.
-To allow up to 2 jobs from this partition to be
+schedule them), always set max_share to 1.
+To allow up to 2 jobs from this

-NOTE: PreemptType=QOS will permit one additional job to be run on the partition if started due to job preemption.
-For example, a configuration of OverSubscribe=FORCE:1 will only permit one job per resources normally, but a second job can be started if done so through preemption based upon QOS.
-The use of PreemptType=QOS and PreemptType=Suspend only applies with SelectType=cons_res in versions 18.08 and older or with SelectType=cons_tres in version 19.05.
+NOTE: PreemptType=preempt/qos will permit one additional job to be run on the partition if started due to job preemption.
+For example, a configuration of OverSubscribe=FORCE:1 will only permit one job per resource normally, but a second job can be started if done so through preemption based upon QOS.

 To enable preemption after making the configuration changes described above, restart Slurm if it is already running.
 Any change to the plugin settings in Slurm requires a full restart of the daemons.
 If you just change the partition PriorityTier or OverSubscribe setting, this can be updated with scontrol reconfig.

-If a job request restricts Slurm's ability to run jobs from multiple users or accounts on a node by using the "--exclusive=user" or "--exclusive=mcs" job options, that may prevent preemption of jobs to start higher priority jobs.
+If a job request restricts Slurm's ability to run jobs from multiple users or accounts on a node by using the "--exclusive=user" or "--exclusive=mcs" job options, that may prevent preemption of jobs to start jobs with preempting privileges.
 If preemption is used, it is generally advisable to disable the "--exclusive=user" and "--exclusive=mcs" job options by using a job_submit plugin (set the value of "shared" to "NO_VAL16").

-The select plugin will identify resources where a pending job can begin execution.
-When PreemptMode is configured to CANCEL, CHECKPOINT, SUSPEND or REQUEUE, the select plugin will also preempt running jobs as needed to initiate the pending job.
-When PreemptMode=SUSPEND,GANG the select plugin will initiate the pending job and rely upon the gang scheduling logic to perform job suspend and resume as described below.
+The SelectType plugin will identify resources where a pending job can begin execution.
+When PreemptMode is configured to CANCEL, SUSPEND or REQUEUE, the select plugin will also preempt running jobs as needed to initiate the pending job.
+When PreemptMode=SUSPEND,GANG the select plugin will initiate the pending job and rely upon the gang scheduling logic to perform job suspend and resume, as described below.